 Until the competition hired them away and she had to start over with the latest crop of community college grads.
 Were they really getting dumber every year?
 And what the hell was this tattoo business all about?

 Nancy joined three different clubs and partied hard with other self-made businesswomen and corporate ladder-climbers.
-They had great times down at the Crow’s Nest on Wednesday night and then was the time — or two — when she woke up Thursday morning in some Seabright beach boy’s bed not knowing how she got there.
+They had great times down at the Crow’s Nest on Tuesday night and then was the time — or two — when she woke up the next morning in some Seabright beach boy’s bed not knowing how she got there.

 And there was a photo –or two — of her dirty-dancing half-naked with Weevil, a 30-something local surf god with 37 endorsement contracts and a meth habit.
 She honestly didn’t remember a thing.